po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityTwoTemmp.md

 * If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:

-  * What happens when you concatenate two variables in a single console log using `+`?
+  * What happens when you concatenate two or more variables in a single console log using `+`?
 Is the result what you expected?
 Why or why not?

 * Use [Google](https://www.google.com) or another search engine to research the above.